ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/ARCHITECTURE.md

-# Wellbeing Mapper - Code Architecture
+# Gauteng Wellbeing Mapper - Code Architecture

 ## System Architecture Overview

-Wellbeing Mapper follows a layered architecture pattern designed for maintainability, testability, and scalability.
+Gauteng Wellbeing Mapper follows a layered architecture pattern designed for maintainability, testability, and scalability.
 The application is built using Flutter and implements a clean separation of concerns to support mental wellbeing mapping in environmental & climate context as part of the Planet4Health research project.

-The architecture now includes multi-site research participation with end-to-end encryption for secure data transmission to research servers in Barcelona, Spain and Gauteng, South Africa.
+The architecture includes research participation with end-to-end encryption for secure data transmission to research servers in Gauteng, South Africa.

 ## Architectural Layers